amysujunglee/real-time-weather-checker/README.md

 - .status === 200
 - JSON.parse()

-Improvement:
+Improvements:

-- Change XMLHttpRequest to fetch for API (2020/09)
+- Change XMLHttpRequest to fetch for calling API (2020/09)
+- Add 'Enter' key to get the weather result (2020/09)